pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ### Enable at the Site Level

-You must enable Pantheon Search at the site level and add the Apache Solr Index Server.
+You must enable Pantheon Search at the site-level and add the Apache Solr Index Server.
 This can be done by using either the Terminus CLI or through the Site Dashboard.

 #### Using Terminus